pcw8531/Hidden-cost-exploration-risk/README.md

 ## Overview

-Every measured value in the manuscript and the electronic supplementary material is reproducible from this repository.
+This repository holds the core model, the figure-specific simulation scripts, and the simulation output listed below.
 The core model implements network-agent dynamics under two failure propagation regimes separated by a single mechanical condition.

 The model shared with the companion papers, refs [1] and [5] in the manuscript, is at https://github.com/pcw8531/sports-network-risk-propagation